 - The responses to the opponents’ arguments.

-- (Sometimes the eloquence is also taken into account)
+- (In eloquence debate forms, style is taken into account.)